Brotherhood94/Thesis-Cover-Unipi/README.md

 # Thesis Cover
-Thesis cover designed for University of Pisa students.
+Thesis cover designed for University of Pisa students. <br>
 Feel free to adapt this cover to your University :)

 ## PREVIEW